BannerImg

 4. Maddur Vada – The Ideal Snack

-A popular snack, the Maddur Vada gets its name from Maddur town in Mandya which is just 80 kilometers away from Bangalore city.
+A popular snack, the Maddur Vada gets its name from Maddur town in Mandya which is just 80 kilometres away from Bangalore city.
 Unlike regular vadas which resemble doughnuts, Maddur Vadas are large and circular.
 They are made with flour, onions, semolina, and spices, and fried until crispy on the outside, but soft on the inside.
 You can’t stop once you start munching these fritters.
 Maddur Vada is best served with coconut or peanut chutney.
-They are quite popular Karnataka foods to savor on your trip to Karnataka.
+They are quite popular Karnataka foods to savour on your trip to Karnataka.

 Read more: Maddur vada: The origin story and where to get the best ones!